sierrareschke/brain_mri_cnn/README.md

 # Custom Convolutional Neural Network for MRI Classification

 ## Overview
-This repository contains the implementation of a custom convolutional neural network (CNN) designed to classify MRI scans for brain tumor detection.
-The project, conducted in collaboration with the Simulation Engineering Lab, focuses on developing an accurate model using state-of-the-art deep learning techniques.
+This repository contains the implementation of a custom convolutional neural network (CNN) designed to classify MRI scans for brain tumor detection (brain.ipynb).
+The project, conducted in collaboration with the Simulation Engineering Lab, focuses on developing an accurate model using deep learning techniques.

 ## Project Highlights:
 * Objective: Classify MRI scans to detect brain tumors with high accuracy.